Chart Color Schemes

 Health performance in Mornington is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Mornington faces significant health challenges, as indicated by AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are substantial across both younger and older age groups.
+Mornington faces significant health challenges, as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.
+Both younger and older age groups exhibit high prevalence of common health conditions.

 Frequently Asked Questions - Health